Police search confiscated cell phones – without legal basis

 We want to stop the practice whereby the police have virtually unlimited access to private smartphones and the data stored on them after confiscating a phone.
 Such a serious intrusion into privacy and the right to data protection requires a clear legal basis - and strict limits.
+That is why we are filing a constitutional complaint.

 In early September 2023, young journalist Hendrik Torner accompanied a demonstration by the "Last Generation" in Bamberg with the intention of subsequently writing an article about it in a trade union newspaper.
 Torner regularly follows civil society demonstrations from a journalistic perspective and is politically active.
 After the demonstration ended, he witnessed police action against three participants.
 He documented the police officers' public statements with a voice memo and sent it to himself via Signal chat.

 The officers subsequently accused Torner of a criminal offense for violating the confidentiality of spoken words under Section 201 of the Criminal Code.
 They confiscated his cell phone and had the highly sensitive data – including private photos and chat messages – accessed and analyzed using software from Cellebrite.
-The police subsequently compiled a comprehensive report on the plaintiff's political activities and his affiliation with various left-wing political groups.
-There was no discernible connection to the specific criminal charge.
-The analysis was therefore clearly no longer relevant to the investigation.

 ENORMOUS POTENTIAL FOR ABUSE FOR INDIVIDUALS AND SOCIETY

-Mobile phones are confiscated and analyzed every day for the purpose of law enforcement.
+This practise is not unusual: Mobile phones are confiscated and analyzed every day for the purpose of law enforcement.
 This is possible for every conceivable crime; simple initial suspicion is sufficient.
 While confiscation must generally be ordered by a court, the police themselves usually decide which data is subsequently accessed and analyzed.
 Once a cell phone is unlocked, all data stored on it is generally accessible to the authorities, especially highly personal and confidential information.

 Young journalist and claimant

-Moreover, extensive government access to sensitive data can deter people from civic and political engagement, as well as from journalistic research.
+Extensive government access to sensitive data can deter people from civic and political engagement, as well as from journalistic research.
 If, for example, journalists fear that government security agencies can intercept all confidential communications based on even the slightest initial suspicion, journalistic work becomes significantly more difficult – especially when it comes to critical research into the exercise of government power.
 This endangers press freedom – a cornerstone of democracy.

 GOVERNMENT SMARTPHONE ANALYSIS REQUIRES STRICT LEGAL LIMITS